Fish and fish products

 • Assisted service display cabinet - an enclosed or semi-enclosed display cabinet which requires a person to serve the food as requested by the purchaser e.g. deli cabinet.

-• Fish - any of the cold-blooded aquatic vertebrates and aquatic invertebrates including shellfish, but does not include amphibians and reptiles.
+• Fish - a cold-blooded aquatic vertebrates or aquatic invertebrates including shellfish, but not including amphibians or reptiles.

 • Fish products - are not specifically defined in the Code, but in this guide they include whole and processed fish products, as well as mixed food products that contain fish with other foods, such as fish patties.